 Formatting text in shapes and text boxes is done the same way you normally format text in cells.

 First, we’ll format shapes.
-Select all the shapes containing text you want to format using the Shift key while clicking the remaining shapes after the first one.
+Select all the shapes containing the text you want to format using the Shift key while clicking the remaining shapes after the first one.

 Click the Home tab and use the commands in the Font and Alignment sections to format your text.
 For example, we used the Center and Middle Align buttons in the Alignment section to center the text in the shapes horizontally and vertically.
 Then, we applied Bold to all the text.